Dolce Stil Novo: In Dante's Purgatorio

-Dante scholar Zygmunt G. Barański states that the definition of the phrase shouldn't be searched for externally as it can be found in the text of the poem itself: it is a style where form and content are in harmony, and this harmony is what makes the style "sweet."
+Dante scholar Zygmunt G. Barański states that the definition of the phrase should not be searched for externally as it can be found in the text of the poem itself: it is a style where form and content are in harmony, and this harmony is what makes the style "sweet."
 Another word for dulcis is clarity, and Dante himself believed that for poetry to be sweet, it should be as intelligible as possible.